27-06-2025

 Japan executes man convicted of murder for killing and dismembering 9 people in his apartment - The Washington Post

-Takahiro Shiraishi, known as the "Twitter killer," was executed in Japan for murdering and dismembering nine people in his apartment near Tokyo in 2017, most of whom had posted suicidal thoughts on social media.
-He was sentenced to death in 2020 and was also convicted of sexually abusing female victims.
+Japan executed Takahiro Shiraishi, the “Twitter killer,” for murdering and dismembering nine people in 2017, most of whom had expressed suicidal thoughts on social media.
+Sentenced to death in 2020, Shiraishi was also convicted of sexually abusing female victims.
+The hanging, announced by Japan’s Justice Ministry, underscores the country’s continued use of capital punishment.